groupdocs-viewer/GroupDocs.Viewer-Products/content/viewer/net/epub.md

 ############################# HowTo ############################
 howto:
     enable: true
-    title: "How to View EPUB File Using C#"
+    title: "How to open EPUB files Using C#"
     content: |
       To view EPUB file, we will use  [GroupDocs.Viewer](https://products.groupdocs.com/viewer/net/) API which is powerful and easy to start use API for .NET platform.
 Open [NuGet](https://www.nuget.org/packages/groupdocs.viewer) package manager, search for GroupDocs.Viewer and install.
 In Package Manager Console use following command:
       {{% viewer/pm-viewer %}}